An innovative culture: Reflections 10 years on

 When they presented their proposal to law management consultant John Clark, he was sceptical, going so far as to call it ‘woolly-headed thinking’.

 Nevertheless, the founders pursued their innovative quality-first model.
-Ten years later, Berry Simons is a highly productive, successful law firm of 13 legal staff, including new ‘homegrown’ partner Kate Storer, and three support staff.
+Ten years later, Berry Simons is a highly productive, successful law firm.
 The whole team works collaboratively, without internal competition, to deliver consistently impeccable work.

 When asked to reconsider his advice ten years on, John Clark acknowledges that Berry Simons has achieved a remarkable legal practice model.